ZyueRemi/222/README.md

 4.1 Set up the environment and follow the steps shown in https://github.com/hku-mars/livox_camera_calib

 4.2 Record ROS bag containing Lidar and camera messages for more than 20s to accumulate dense point cloud.
-Then, change the bag file into pcd file.
+Then, change the bag file into a pcd file.
 The tool bag_to_pcd can be found in [lidar_camera_calib](https://github.com/hku-mars/livox_camera_calib).
-After modify the path config file, we use
+After modifying the path config file, we use
 ```
 roslaunch livox_camera_calib bag_to_pcd.launch
 ```
 Then, we can get the accumulated point cloud.
 Our sample data set is in  /data/livox_camera_targetless.
-Because of limited uploaded file size, we down sample the point cloud.
+Because of the limited uploaded file size, we down sample the point cloud.

-4.3 Edit the file path in the yaml file, then run the program and wait the result
+4.3 Edit the file path in the yaml file, then run the program and wait for the result
 <div align="center">
     <img src="pic/4.jpg" width = 40% >
     <font color=#a0a0a0 size=2><br>Targetless calibration scene</font>